-In countries with high prevalence of penicillin-resistant S.pneumoniae (PRSP), the acquisition of this pathogen in the airways is more common in a number of risk groups, especially in patients with (a.o.) prior use of antibiotics or recent hospitalization (ref 1,2).
-Literature about travel-induced import of PRSP is limited (ref 3).
-The extent of travel abroad, the potential large number of risk factors for colonization with PRSP and stable prevalence of PRSP in the Netherlands make that adaption of antibiotic treatment is not necessary for with patients with CAP who recently stayed in a country with a bick incidence of PRSP for the prevalence of PRSP.
+In countries with high prevalence of penicillin-resistant S.pneumoniae (PRSP), the acquisition of this pathogen in the airways is more common in a number of risk groups, especially in patients with (a.o.) prior use of antibiotics or recent hospitalization^{66,67}.
+Literature about travel-induced import of PRSP is

+5 limited68.
+The extent of travel abroad, the potential large number of risk factors for colonization with PRSP and stable prevalence of PRSP in the Netherlands make that adaption of antibiotic treatment is not necessary for with patients with CAP who recently stayed in a country with a high incidence of PRSP66-68.